patrickromeromccafferty/wetgrain/pages/about.md

 # about

-Wet Grain is an annual print magazine for new poetry in English.
+Wet Grain is a magazine for new poetry that engages with issues of land, ownership, labour, and provenance edited by Patrick Romero McCafferty & Nasim Luczaj.

 Its most recent issue (Sept 2025), guest-edited by Charles Lang, Eloise Birtwhistle, & Nasim Luczaj is available now.

 Since 2020, the magazine has included the work of emerging poets alongside recipients of awards including the Pulitzer, a MacArthur Fellowship, the Pushcart Prize, the German Book Prize, and the Eric Gregory.